-If there are simultaneously multiple requests to server then it’s capacity i.e., Overload of requests queued could also cause this issue.
+If there are simultaneously multiple requests to the server then its capacity i.e., Overload of requests queued could also cause this issue.

 If the application pool which should be serving you crashes, then this error can be displayed.

-Misconfiguration in SSL using plugins can a possible cause.
+Misconfiguration in SSL using plugins can be a possible cause.

 Generally, this error pops up due to the server being too busy or if any maintenance work is being performed on it, Thus you are requesting content that is stored in the cache and it gets delivered slowly or not at all